rust-bitcoin/rust-bitcoin/README.md

 # Contributing
 Contributions are generally welcome.
 If you intend to make larger changes please discuss them in an issue before PRing them to avoid duplicate work and architectural mismatches.
+If you have any questions or ideas you want to discuss please join us in [#rust-bitcoin](http://webchat.freenode.net/?channels=%23rust-bitcoin) on freenode.

 ## Installing Rust
 Rust can be installed using your package manager of choice or [rustup.rs](https://rustup.rs).
 The former way is